Cosmological foundations revisited with Pantheon+: Conclusions

 \section{Conclusions}

 We have performed a from--first--principles reanalysis of the best available \sne\ catalogue, Pantheon+ \citep{Scolnic_2022}.
-For the first time in 25 years, we find evidence that this catalogue already contains such a wealth of data that with further reanalysis, a genuine paradigm shift may soon emerge.
+In view of our results, the \pplus\ data may already contain a sufficient wealth of data to support a fundamental change in thinking about the \LCDM\ model as the standard model of cosmology.
+Indeed, the possibility of such a paradigm shift is supported by new results released by both the Dark Energy Spectroscopic Instrument (DESI) \citep[DESI,][]{desi_2024} and the Dark Energy Survey \citep[DES,][]{des_2024}, as well as our own further analysis \citep{Seifert_2024}.

 Supernovae Ia were the events that first convinced a majority of the community of the need for an observational paradigm shift \citep{Riess_1998, Perlmutter_1999}.
-That paradigm shift invoked a mysterious ``dark energy'', which has always been recognised as a place-holder for new physics.
+That paradigm shift invoked a mysterious {\textit{dark energy}}, which has always been recognised as a place-holder for new physics.
 All major paradigm shifts in physics have involved the complex interplay of concepts, experimental phenomenology and mathematical logic.
-While such questions are likely to still play out for decades, in our view some theoretical new physics features of the ``dark energy'' place-holder are already emerging.
+While such questions are likely to still play out for decades, {in our view some new physics features of the dark energy place-holder may already be} emerging.

 The observed spatial isotropy and homogeneity of the most distant sources has been a deep theoretical conundrum ever since relativistic cosmology was first constructed a century ago.
 By necessity, the first mathematical cosmologists put the answer into their models as an assumption, and elevated the assumption to the Cosmological Principle.
 Rather than assuming spatial isotropy and homogeneity, any appeal to a deeper physical principle should seek to explain such puzzling observations.
-The timescape cosmology does this by returning to fundamental questions left unanswered in the first formulations of relativistic cosmology, via its Cosmological Equivalence Principle (CEP) \citep{Wiltshire_2008}, an extension of the suite of Einstein's equivalence principles.
-Rather than seeking new physics in direct violation of the known equivalence principles, in the timescape model each of Einstein's principles remains intact and embedded within the others according to its scale of validity.
+The timescape cosmology {seeks to do} this by returning to fundamental questions left unanswered in the first formulations of relativistic cosmology, via its Cosmological Equivalence Principle (CEP) \citep{Wiltshire_2008}, an extension of the suite of Einstein's equivalence principles. {In contrast to modified gravity models whose new physics directly violates either the Weak or Strong} Equivalence Principles, in the timescape model each of Einstein's principles remains intact and embedded within the others according to its scale of validity.